 Since testing antivirus software with real malware requires a lot of time and effort, not to mention extremely specialist knowledge, we don't do this ourselves.
-Instead, we use the results from several well-respected independent test houses, including SE Labs, AV-test.org and AV Comparatives.
+Instead, we use the latest results from several well-respected independent test houses, including SE Labs, AV-test.org and AV Comparatives.

 Best is Bitdefender, which claims not to share information with anybody outside its own company or subsidiaries.
 We think this is as it should be with a security product, but second-best is the assumption not to share, with an opt-in, should you want to receive ‘relevant’ offers.
 This is what Avast and Avira do.
 Panda does the same as AVG, requiring you to specifically unsubscribe to avoid security-related emails.

-Best free antivirus software 2017
+Best free antivirus 2017 - Antivirus software reviews

 Best free antivirus: Avira

 Avira has previously topped our list of the best free antivirus programs, and it’s still a very strong contender.
 We like that you can download the full program as well as just the 4MB launcher, giving you the option to start the installation and then leave it to download the rest.
 It’s not alone in this, but it’s the only one we know of which also lets you download the full thing.

 The interface is well designed and easy to use, and the latest version includes a couple of new features in its SearchFree Toolbar: a website safety advisor and the option to block advertising companies from tracking you online.